SOlaCoder005/coca-women-wellness/README.md

 - [Black Zen](https://www.blackzen.co/#services-and-more)
 - [Black Women Healing Retreats](https://www.blackwomenhealingretreats.com/about-black-women-healing-retreats.html).

 ## 3. Content

-In line with the [‘structure’ and ‘skeleton’ planes]( https://medium.com/designcentered/ux-design-5-planes-method-b1b1d6587c05#:~:text=The%20five%20planes%20%E2%80%94%20strategy%2C%20scope,the%20problem%20as%20a%20whole.) of the 5 Planes of UX Design model, producing the initial wireframes were key to the development of the site’s User Interface (UI).
+In line with the 5PUXD Model’s [‘structure’ and ‘skeleton’ planes]( https://medium.com/designcentered/ux-design-5-planes-method-b1b1d6587c05#:~:text=The%20five%20planes%20%E2%80%94%20strategy%2C%20scope,the%20problem%20as%20a%20whole.); the production of the initial wireframes were key to the development of the site’s User Interface (UI).

-This section outlines several elements  that have supported the conceptualisation and implementation of designing the CWW website.
+This section outlines several elements which have supported the conceptualisation and implementation of designing the CWW website.
 The content in this section includes wireframes, mood boards and colour pallets, font selection and logo design.

 ### 3.1.
 Wireframes (Structure and Skeleton)